celest-dev/website/docs/functions/testing.md

 }
 ```

-You can then run your tests by navigating to your `celest/test` folder in your terminal, and then running the following command:
+Run your tests by navigating to your `celest/test` folder in your console, and then running the following command:

 ```shell
 dart test